ebook: The Kingdom strikes back -- Signs of the Messiah at work

 For His followers, Jesus modeled a ministry style aimed at dealing with both physical and spiritual problems.
 Part of the Kingdom's message is about our future destiny.
 It also expresses a burning concern for the quality of life in the here and now.
 Jesus modeled this concern for His followers.
 Then, He went one step farther.
 He guided His close disciples through hands-on experiences in resolving both physical and spiritual problems.
 For example, before He talked to John the Baptist's disciples about His Messiahship, Jesus had sent His own 12 disciples on a preaching mission.
 In sending them, He "gave them authority to drive out evil spirits and to heal every disease and sickness" (Matthew 10:1).

-Another time "the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go" (Luke 10:1).
+Another time, "the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go" (Luke 10:1).
 Their task?
 They were to have, like Him, a ministry of both preaching and healing.
 He told them: "When you enter a town ...
 Heal the sick who are there and tell them, 'The kingdom of God is near you'" (Luke 10:8-9).
 Here, as in His meeting with John's disciples, Jesus highlights the link between the Kingdom of God and miracles of healing.

 The greatest humanitarian effort in human history may well be the ministry of missionary medicine during the past 150 years.
 Where the gospel has gone, so has medical care.
 Medical missions, more than anything, disarms shrill critics of Christian missions.
 In Haiti today, for example, apart from the capital city of Port-au-Prince, Christians provide most health care in the country.
 The Kingdom is striking back!

 Across the cloud-capped mountains of Haiti and through its deep valleys, the Church of the Nazarene has planted churches.
 Nazarenes in Haiti have evangelized the lost.
 They have discipled believers.
 They have led them into the experience of heart holiness.
 There -- where they work, witness, and evangelize -- malaria and tuberculosis are widespread.
 Diarrhea, dysentery, scabies, tropical ulcers, and skin diseases are common.
 AIDS, venereal diseases, intestinal parasites, and typhoid fever take a heavy toll.
 When someone in an isolated village gets sick, God is often the only available doctor.
 The Church of the Nazarene has been working in Haiti since 1950.
-Not surprisingly, through those years there have been ample testimonies of God's miraculous healing touch.
+Not surprisingly, through those years, there have been ample testimonies of God's miraculous healing touch.
 Praise the Lord!

 The Witch Doctor versus the Missionary

 Bill Dawson, a physician's assistant and certified X-ray technician, went to Haiti as a Nazarene missionary in 1986.
-Once someone arrived asking him to make a house call not far from our main health center on the edge of Port-au-Prince.
-Normally patients living close to our health centers were asked to come in for treatment.
+Once, someone arrived asking him to make a house call not far from our main health center on the edge of Port-au-Prince.
+Normally, patients living close to our health centers were asked to come in for treatment.
 This saved time and also meant that the medical person had the diagnostic equipment of the clinic available to him.
 On this day, however, they said the patient was too sick to move.
-So Bill grabbed his bag full of whatever medical people carry and took off.
+So Bill grabbed his bagfull of whatever medical people carry and took off.

 When he arrived at the little house, he noticed coins scattered on the ground in front of the door.
 Startled, he stopped and looked around.
 He noticed other clear signs that a voodoo priest had been there before him.
 He knew they had called him as a last resort when the voodoo witch doctor's charms and spells had failed.

 As he examined the sick man, Bill began to pray.
 The battle lines were clear: Voodoo had failed; Bill had come to bring healing in the name of Christ.
 Would he succeed?
 Bill treated the man and returned home.
-Then he called the other Nazarene missionaries and medical personnel to prayer.
+Then, he called the other Nazarene missionaries and medical personnel to pray.
 The tide of the disease turned, and the Lord got credit for a clear victory of healing.

 The results aren't always that dramatic.
 Still, in Jesus' name, Nazarenes run healing ministries in Haiti and scores of other countries around the globe.
 The Messiah has come.
 He is at work in the world!